presidential-innovation-fellows/worker-dol-gov/_profiles/daylaborer.md

 name: Day Laborer

 priority-rights:
-  - { text: "I did not get paid for time I worked.", id: "hours worked violation" }
+  - { text: "I did not get paid for time I worked.", id: "overtime-violation" }
   - { text: "I was injured on the job and didn’t get pay.", id: "wage-theft" }
-  - { text: "I worked more than 40 hours a week and did not receive overtime pay.", id: "overtime violation" }
+  - { text: "I worked more than 40 hours a week and did not receive overtime pay.", id: "overtime-violation" }

 wage-rights:
   - { text: "I’m not being paid $7.25 or more for my work.", id: "minimum wage violation" }